teamnovu/novu-shopware-storefront-protection-plugin/src/Resources/store/en_manual.md

 You can configure IP addresses that are always allowed to access the storefront, without the need to authenticate.
+IPv4 and IPv6 are supported.
+Subnet masks or IPv6 prefixes can also be specified.

 ***Be mindful when using a proxy server or load balancer*** In order for the IP whitelisting to work correctly when using an additional reverse proxy server,